-Use of Professional Authority
+Use of Professional Authority for Foster Carers

 Children and young people who are removed from their family, even those who have been maltreated, experience separation and loss.
 Research has found that these feelings can be exacerbated when they experience multiple placements (Schofield and Beek, 2005).
 Placement instability reduces a child’s opportunities to develop secure attachments and may also exacerbate any existing behavioural and emotional difficulties (Schofield and Beek, 2005).
 This in turn can make it more difficult for children to form relationships with carers and contributing to further placement breakdown and rejection (Munro and Hardy, 2006).